Edward Onslow: Family

-On 7 March 1783, he married Marie Rosalie de Bourdeilles de Brantôme (d.
-1842); one of their sons was George Onslow, the classical composer.
-Their son Maurice was the father of the French genre painter Édouard Onslow (1830-1904).
+On 7 March 1783, Onslow married Marie Rosalie de Bourdeilles de Brantôme (d.
+1842).
+One of their sons was George Onslow, the classical composer.
+Their son Maurice was the father of the French genre painter Édouard Onslow (1830–1904).
 Marie was possessed of a considerable dowry, and Onslow spent the rest of his life as a country gentleman in France.